jessicacousins/fullstack_vite_webapp/README.md

 - **Shopping Cart**: Includes a shopping cart with secure **Stripe** payment processing.
 - **AI-Driven Features**: Integrates **OpenAI** for automatic moderation of user-generated content.
 Comments are flagged for inappropriate language, and AI-generated content suggestions assist in blog post creation.
 - **Admin Dashboard**: Provides moderators with a comprehensive view of flagged content, alongside sentiment analysis for user interactions.
+- **Soundboard** with AI-Generated Music: Features a soundboard offering AI-generated music tracks.
+Users can play, pause, and stop sounds and save playlists for future playback.
+- **Achievement Tracking**: Tracks user actions in blogs, games, and shopping linked to the corresponding user account

 ### Enhanced Features